-Facebook as a huge library of mini-courses, but they also have specific recommended courses for each exam.
+Facebook has a huge library of mini-courses, but they also have specific recommended courses for each exam.

 Here are the recommended mini-courses for the three major certifications:

-The practice exams for each certification are 30 questions each.
-I also recommend to take it as many times as you need to score 100% before taking the real exams.
+The practice exam for each certification is 30 questions.
+I also recommend taking it as many times as you need to score 100% before taking the real exams.
 Again, you’ll thank yourself later.

 Once you feel you have a solid grasp on the knowledge aspect of the test, you need to decide where you’re going to take the test and do a device pre-check to make sure you know what you need to do to verify compatibility.